 2009-10-31 I totally know what I am doing. photo credit - Kamil

-2009-10-31 I was not successful with surfing and quickly back on the beach. photo credit - Kamil
+2009-10-31 I was unsuccessful with surfing and quickly back on the beach. photo credit - Kamil

 2009-10-31 We were too cheap to buy a surf lesson, however we weren't too cheap to eavesdrop on this one.
 I don't think it would have helped much, and it was funny to watch. photo credit - Kamil